Connect with us

 Pay-Per-View Earnings

-A fighter’s income from PPV revenue is not often disclosed to the public and varies significantly depending on the fighter and the number of buys an event receives.
+A fighter’s PPV income is rarely disclosed to the public and varies significantly depending on the fighter and the number of buys an event receives.
 In Couture’s case, this is where things get interesting.
 In 2007, Randy claimed that the UFC wasn’t being honest about fighter pay, and that he was “being taken advantage of” by the promotion.
-Couture said he felt that his compensation was inadequate, given his history as the primary face of the UFC.
+Couture said he felt his compensation was inadequate, given his history as the UFC’s primary face.

-In response, the company’s CFO, John Mulkey, issued a statement, claiming that Couture had earned a total of $2.9 million in 2007 alone.
+In response, the company’s CFO, John Mulkey, issued a statement claiming that Couture had earned $2.9 million in 2007 alone.
 He went on to say that for the year, Randy earned $1.2 million from UFC 68, $1.1 million from UFC 74, a $500,000 signing bonus, and $160,000 for his commentary work.
 Documentation for cashed checks from these two events highlights $924,000 and $787,000 in earnings for UFC 68 and 74, respectively.

-UFC president Dana White later claimed that Couture was earning $3.25 million per fight, although this figure has never been backed up with documentation.
+UFC president Dana White later claimed that Couture was earning $3.25 million per fight, a figure that has never been supported by documentation.
 The relationship between White and Couture soured during the 2007 pay dispute and lawsuit.

 Xtreme Couture